naragurgel/serenity_oils_aroma/README.md

 | status     | IntegerField  | Indicates if the testimonial is a draft or published (0: Draft, 1: Published) | Default: 0 (draft)                                          |                 |
 | updated_on | DateTimeField | Date and time when the testimonial was last updated                           | Auto-generated on update                                    |                 |

-- <strong> Create</strong> - Users have the opportunity to express their thoughts and satisfaction by submitting testimonials.
+- <strong> Create</strong> -  Authenticated Users have the opportunity to express their thoughts and satisfaction by submitting testimonials.
+(CUSTOM)
-- <strong> Read</strong> - Administrators have the ability to review the testimonials that have been submitted.
+- <strong> Read</strong> - All users have the ability to read the testimonials that have been submitted.
+(CUSTOM)
 - <strong> Update</strong> - Admins can make necessary updates to testimonials, including changing their status from draft to published.
+Non-admin users can update testimonials they created.
+(CUSTOM)
 - <strong> Delete</strong> -  Admins can remove testimonials that are no longer relevant or suitable for display.
+Non admin users can delete testimonials they created.
+(CUSTOM)

 <strong>3- Contact Us Model:</strong>